openthread/ot-docs/site/en/codelabs/openthread-border-router-nat64/index.lab.md

 Done
 ```

-The `fdd2:0e53:2b87:b93f:50ad:4eea:0450:f1bf` should one of the addresses of your OpenThread Border Router.
+The server IPv6 address (`fdd2:0e53:2b87:b93f:50ad:4eea:0450:f1bf` in the example above), should be one of the addresses of your OpenThread Border Router.

-Finally you can send DNS queries for internet domains from the end device:
+Now you can send DNS queries for internet domains from the end device:

 ```console
 > dns resolve example.com